 A commercial client recently phoned Gerald A. Liloia to ask him about representing the firm in litigation because his firm needed "an iron fist in a velvet glove."
 The terminology provides an apt description of Jerry, who has developed a reputation as a tough lawyer who can aggressively argue cases, but who is equally skillful in negotiating them to a settlement if necessary.
 Jerry is a "focused" litigator and a "sound negotiator" who "understands business and is creative in his strategies," according to the Chambers USA: America's Leading Lawyers for Business, which has ranked Jerry in its Client's Guide since 2004.
 He is noted for his extensive experience across an impressive range of disputes, fielding particular expertise in acting for major brokerage firms in securities litigation.
 Described as "smart" and "practical," he is credited with "first-rate communication skills" and “a remarkable litigation insight that is almost a sixth sense.”
 Sources also call Jerry a "sure-fire winner for clients thanks to his 'unfailing accessibility,'" and praise his ability to “take both the hard and soft approach as necessary.”
 Clients interviewed by Chambers also praise the "robust but fair approach he takes to litigation matters."
 Best Lawyers in America®, a peer review of U.S. lawyers, has included Jerry on its Best Lawyers list in the fields of Commercial Litigation, Banking Litigation and Real Estate Litigation since 2007.
+He has been named “Lawyer of the Year” for Banking and Finance Litigation for 2018 in the Newark region, an honor given annually to a single attorney in each practice area in each region.
 Thomson Reuters has included him on New Jersey's "Super Lawyers" list for Business Litigation since 2005.
 See Awards and Honors Methodology.